-Campione d'Italia tax system: audit, reporting and optimization of taxation of Italian companies and individuals: VAT, income tax and capital gains
+Campione d'Italia tax system: taxation of companies and individuals: VAT, income tax and capital gains

 Basic taxes (briefly)